Hello-Ship-Code/Projects/README.md

-Here's the corrected version with a more descriptive folder name for your Node.js TypeScript projects:

----

 # 🚀 Projects Repository

 This repository contains all of my projects, including frontend, backend, and experimental applications.
 Each project is organized into its respective folder for easy navigation and scalability.